javierhndev/fdp-demo/README.md

 The Datasets from each shot are combined into a larger one that it is finally saved on a netCDF file.

-## Modeling: A regression model to predict elongation
+## Model training: A regression model to predict elongation

-In the `modeling.ipynb` notebook, a regression model is built to predict plasma elongation (*kappa*) from flux surface using the dataset described above.
+In the `train.py`, a regression model is used to predict plasma elongation (*kappa*) from flux surface using the dataset described above.

-In this example we take a smaller subset (50k points) from the Dataset as enough to train the model and save memory during computation.

-A simple convolutional neural network is built with Pytorch for this regressions task.
-There is a hughe imbalance on the dataset so most of the values are close  to *kappa=1.7*.
-This causes the model to predict values around 1.7 too.
+A simple convolutional neural network (CNN) is built with Pytorch for this regressions task.
+With `MLflow`, some metrics such as loss are saved to track model performance.